Vedantshi/Stock-Price-Prediction-For-MAANG-companies/README.md

 ## Future Enhancements
 - Fine-tune the LSTM model by optimizing hyperparameters.
 - Integrate live data feeds to enable real-time stock price prediction.
 - Expand the model to predict multiple stock indices for comprehensive analysis.

+## Contact

+For questions or collaboration, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/vedantshinde25).